 Step 5 – Continue on With Your Day and Repeat as Necessary

 Some think that in order to have a happy day they need to have something extraordinary happen.
 That is not really true.
 A happy day is made of a series of choices that you make regarding how you want to respond to what happens.
 This means that you can choose to be happy no matter what happens in your day.

 My Current Happiness Practice – Will You Join Me?

-Practicing happiness is another way to include gratitude into your life.
-A few days ago, +Denise Wakeman posted in G+ with a hashtag #100DaysOfHappiness.
+Practicing happiness is another way to include gratitude in your life.
+A few days ago, +Denise Wakeman posted in G+ with the hashtag #100DaysOfHappiness.
 That got me curious, so I asked her.